medzuslovjansky/medzuslovjansky.github.io/docs/learn/grammar/pronouns.md

 - Prepositions can govern any case but the nominative, depending on their usage in the Slavic languages.
 - The pronoun :isv[on] refers to any noun of masculine gender and not only to male beings.
 In the same way, the pronoun :isv[ona] refers to any noun of feminine gender and not only to female beings.
 - As all natural Slavic languages, Interslavic has got T-V distinction, i.e. :isv[vy] is a universal second person pronoun for both numbers, whereas the second person singular :isv[ty] is used only for addressing friends, relatives and children.
 - The reflexive pronoun can also be used as a reciprocal pronoun: :isv[Oni bijut se] can mean „They are hitting themselves”, but would rather have the meaning: „They are hitting each other”.
-To be more explicit about the meaning „each other”, you can add the formula :isv[jedin drugogo]: :isv[Oni bijut se jedin drugogo].
+To be more explicit about the meaning „each other”, you can add the formula :isv[jedin drugogo]:, e.g.: :isv[Oni bijut se jedin drugogo].

 ## Possessive pronouns \{#possessive-pronouns}